sara-sabr/ITStrategy/_posts/en/2020-10-27-cio-digital-transformation.md

 The current gated method to manage technology investments seeks a **high degree of future predictability**.
 Before work on software can start, we seek clarity on requirements and the effort needed to fulfill them.
 This usually takes form in producing multiple documents, aggregated as an overall plan before approval to execute can be obtained.
-There was a time when this made perfect sense as it was expensive and time consuming to procure servers, code software changes in a procedural language, test those changes on dedicated testing servers (sometimes shared with other software projects so that risks of project collisions be managed), burn the updated software on a disc along with installation procedures for someone else to execute (so segregation of duties can be respected), and expect downtime when those changes are being applied.
+There was a time when this made perfect sense as it was expensive and time consuming to procure servers, code software changes in a procedural language, test those changes on dedicated testing servers (sometimes shared with other software projects so that risks of project collisions also needs to be managed), burn the updated software on a disc along with installation procedures for someone else to execute (so segregation of duties can be respected), and expect downtime when those changes are being applied.
 If a client changed his mind during this execution phase, the impact to the project was high.

 <div style="display: block; width: inherit; text-align: center; line-height: 3;">